enowmbi/simple_extensions/README.md

-# Extension
+# SimpleExtension
 ## About

-  Extension adds methods to String, Integer and Array classes.
+  SimpleExtension adds methods to String, Integer and Array classes.
 These methods provide solutions to basic computer Science problems.

 ### String extensions
   ### palindrome?